cliff-rosenberg/05-Work_Day_Scheduler/README.md

 ## Description

-This project uses HTML, CSS and JavaScript to create a multiple-choice quiz using various coding-related definitions and terms.
+This project uses HTML, CSS and JavaScript to create workday scheduler app that has retention of events entered

 ## Installation